The Costly Mistake

 Dare to be different.
 Refuse to compete on price.
 Then carefully select which clients you choose to work with.
 Let someone else deal with the price sensitive clients.

 You have to own your value before you can expect others to value what you offer.
-Value based pricing is the single, fastest way to increase your income.
-More income opens doors of opportunity that a cash-strapped business doesn’t enjoy.
+Value based pricing is the single, fastest way to increase your profits.
+More income opens doors of opportunity that a cash-strapped accounting firm doesn’t enjoy.

 No Income Ceiling

 Einstein said, “The only reason for time is so everything doesn’t happen at once.”